pahihu/mumps/manual.md

     SET ^$SYSTEM("VOL",1,"GLOBAL_BUFFER_SYNC")=0 ;Turn off vol sync

+### Maximum volume size

+The map block size defines the maximum possible volume size for a single volume.
+It's minimum size is the block size of the volume (ie. the volume file can grow to `8 * block size` blocks).
+The map block is allocated in 4K chunks when the volume is created, with the maximum size of 4MB (ie. the maximum volume file size is about 32M blocks).
+That means you can have a maximum volume file size of about 128GB using 4KB blocks.

 ### Multiple volume sets

 You can mount up to 16 volume sets in a multi-user MUMPS environment.